 The system bases new adjustments on the existing adjustment with the most recent expiration date.
-It assumes that the adjustments you want to create will be effective on a future date.
+It assumes that the adjustments you want to create are effective on a future date.
 To avoid problems, do not create adjustments for past dates.
 Do not change the sequencing for versions that create new adjustments.
 Changing sequencing causes the system to use the incorrect record.

-You can change the new adjustment before the system writes it to the table.
-To do this, enter the adjustment type and factor in the processing options.
+You can change the new adjustment before the system writes it to the table by entering the adjustment type and factor in the processing options.
 The system uses this information to change the new adjustment.